microsoft/winget-cli-restsource/doc/new-private-repository-azure.md

 An Azure Function is a serverless solution that allows you to write less code, maintain less infrastructure, and save on costs.
 This Azure Function will provide the interactive functionality of the Windows Package Manager private repository, responding to rest api requests.

-For more information on Azure Functions, visit their Docs site: [Introduction to Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview)
+For more information on Azure Functions, visit their Docs article: [Introduction to Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview)

 **How to:**